-The pocketless jeans trend came around at the time when low-rise jeans for women were the decade’s must-have denim style.
+The pocketless jeans trend was when low-rise jeans were the decade’s must-have denim style.

 Without pockets, you could achieve the illusion of a butt lift and draw even more attention to your derriere.

-Would you be daring enough to style it like Christina Milian with a visible white thong on the show?
+Would you dare to style it like Christina Milian with a visible white thong on the show?

-If you’re an athleisure fan, you should thank the early Juicy Couture tracksuits for making the athleisure clothing movement the success it is today.
+If you’re an athleisure fan, you should thank the early Juicy Couture tracksuits for making today’s athleisure clothing successful.

 With their Juicy Couture tracksuits and oversized Louis Vuitton bags, Paris Hilton and Kim Kardashian stand out as two of the most representative celebrities of the 2000s fashion.